UBC-MDS/global_warming_effects_on_ice_thickness/README.md

 To replicate the analysis, clone this GitHub repository and follow the instructions for one of the options below:

 #### 1. Using Docker
-*note - the instructions in this section also depends on running this in a unix shell (e.g., terminal or Git Bash)*

 Install [Docker](https://www.docker.com/get-started).
 Run the following command in the command line from the root directory of this project: